dvskabangira/Elevvo_Internship_Tasks/README.md

 Description:
 - Clustered customers into segments based on income and spending score
 - Performed scaling and visual exploration of groupings
-- Apply K-Means clustering and determined optimal number of clusters
+- Applied K-Means clustering and determined optimal number of clusters
 - Visualized clusters using 2D plots